Guide - How to create a Wooting keyboard with your language

 If you don’t find a purpose-built set, you can also create your own.
 Companies like Maxkeyboard offer custom keycap sets, the design of which you can decide.
-We have a couple templates ready for you, if you choose to go this route.
+We have a couple of templates ready for you if you choose to go this route.
 You can use these to order a custom set.

 - Download: Wooting_French_Azerty_105_6.25X_TOP_PRINT_BACKLIT_KEY_TEMPLATE.ai

 - Download: Wooting_French_Azerty_105_6.25X_TOP_PRINT_COLOR_KEY_TEMPLATE.ai

 If you’re lucky, you might find a backlight-compatible set in your language.
 Ducky has a French ISO AZERTY set that is backlight compatible: